 Routine surgeries are those procedures that are not urgent.
 There is no rush to have them done immediately.
 (The word "routine" does not mean we don't take them seriously.
 It just refers to the lack of urgency in timing.)
 Examples are spaying & neutering, as well as most dental procedures.
 So, there’s time for you and your vet to think ahead, and consider some pre-operative options.

 This is NOT an "up-sell".
-We just want you to know ahead what your options are.
+Instead, - we want you to know (ahead of time) what your options are.

 Here are some of those options you may be asked about at the time of your pet’s admission to our hospital for a surgical procedure.